xiaosu-zhu/xiaosu-zhu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Currently, I'm a Ph.D. student in Center for Future Media and School of Computer Science and Engineering of University of Electronic Science and Technology of China (UESTC).
-My research interests lie in compact representation learning, multimedia retrieval and compression.
+My research interests lie in compact representation learning, multimedia retrieval and compression, supervised by Prof. Jingkuan Song and Prof. Lianli Gao.

 Earlier, I recieved my bachelor's degree in Electrical Engineering and Automation from UESTC in 2017.
 During this time, I learned a few programming languages and developed some small apps including Aurora Music, which was selected as the finalist of Design Innovator of the 2018's Windows Developer Award.